 Young Space Activities Overview in Ireland

-Ireland has an established commercial space sector, where many young space enthusiasts may find employment; there are approximately eighty space companies doing work in Ireland, from dealing with launchers and human spaceflight to satellite technology.
+Ireland has an established commercial space sector with around eighty space companies doing work in Ireland, from dealing with launchers and human spaceflight to satellite technology.
 Many of these companies have formed the Irish Space Industry Group and are in the process of lobbying the government to invest more in the space sector.
 In addition, ESA provides a great portal though which young space enthusiasts can work within the space sector.
 ESA commissions several of our universities and companies to carry out works.
 Many companies won ESA contracts in 2017 alone!
 In April 2017 Enbio, Innalabs and Pilot Photonics won ESA contracts.
 Enbio won an ESA contract worth €650,000 to develop and manufacture advanced surface coatings for Neosat, which is Europe’s next generation satellite platform for mid-size telecommunications missions.
 Innalabs secured a €980,000 contract to develop a space qualified rate measurement unit that will be used for satellite attitude and orbit control subsystems in a range of future space missions as well as in the commercial space market.
 Pilot Photonics’ contract is worth €335,000 and involves the development of laser communications sub-systems for use in a range of advanced communications satellite systems.
 In May 2017 it was announced that Treemetrics won a €1.2 contract for a system to track tree growth for ESA.
 On June 20, 2017 Arralis announced their contract with ESA for their new Leonis Ka band chipset, which will enable massive data rate communications speeds for commercial and science missions.
 This first phase Ka band Transceiver chipset contract is worth €650,000, which is awarded under ESA’s ARTES Competitiveness & Growth programme.

 Ireland has a place within the space outreach and academic network too.
 There are a number of observatories located in many parts of the country and regular observations are open free to the public.
 In October 2017 the government announced that funding will be provided in the budget for Ireland to join the European Southern Observatory in 2018.
 Furthermore, in July 2017 the Irish Low Frequency Array, or I-LOFAR (radio telescope) was switched on at its home in Birr Castle.
 I-LOFAR is made up of 3,000 individual antennae and 55km of wires and cables spread out across an area the size of a football field.
 It links into the international LOFAR network, which comprises thousands of antennae that record measurements at the lowest frequencies that can be observed from the Earth.
 Together it makes up the largest virtual radio telescope dish in the world, with a diameter of 2,000km.
 This telescope will enable further research of solar flares, stellar formation and numerous other phenomena.